 But this almost dream-like feeling is intoxicating; after achieving it, he almost doesn’t want to intermingle with others who have not attained it themselves.
 He doesn’t want to come back to “normal reality.”

 Most heroes, after achieving the Ultimate Boon, and undergoing a massive personal transformation (as described under Apotheosis) do not want to return to normal reality.
 They refuse to return.
 For whatever the reason may be, Jerry does not want to leave his new life.
 He doesn’t want to settle down; he doesn’t want to have children, he doesn’t want to stop going out and gaming every day.
+This is why many men choose to become a sigma male—they don’t want any part in society.

 At this point, he’s probably in his early to mid 30’s.
 He’s in a trance like state, because he’s been living in a dream-world for so long.
 Everything in his life is perfect…and he’s afraid to leave it all behind.
 But, as with all great heroes, something calls him back to “normal reality,” you could say.
 He’s called to return to his roots; he’s destined to return to the place that made him, to the life that created him.